 The Cordillera Castillo is located within the protected area of Reserva Nacional Cerro Castillo.
 Less know than its neighbors from down South (Fitz Roy and Torres del Paine), it does however provide great hiking and climbing.

 This site is populated with glaciers, sharp and massive mountains and colorful lakes.
-It starts being popular among people travelling on the Carretera Austral (THE road going through Southern Chile),
+It starts being popular among people traveling on the Carretera Austral (THE road going through Southern Chile),

 but it is still quiet and preserved from mass visitors.